mjendrusch/salad/README.md

 structures will have a standard deviation of atom positions close to this value.
-In this example we set `--cloud_std` to the `default` function, which was implemented to approximate the distribution of atom position standard devations for proteins of a given length `num_aa`.
+In this example we set `--cloud_std` to the `default` function, which was implemented to approximate the distribution of atom position standard deviations for proteins of a given length `num_aa`.

 Further usage examples can be found in the `scripts/` directory,